SerNet/verinice-veo-web-documentation/en/release-notes/verinice-42.md

 ### Internationalization of the documentation

-The documentation is available in a first English version - you can switch between German and English
+The documentation is available in a first English version - you can switch between German and English.

 ### Shortcuts